-In the fall of 2011, I experienced an aha! moment into the true severity of this condition.
+IN THE FALL of 2011, I experienced a major aha! moment.
 I was having dinner with a group of individuals involved in NAMI (National Alliance on Mental Illness).
 NAMI was founded in the late seventies by parents with kids with schizophrenia and all these years later these individuals still form the core of the organization's membership.

 Inevitably, the conversation turned to their kids.
 The intractable nature of their illness, the heartbreak they put their families through, hospitalizations, homelessness, run-ins with the law, on and on.
 Naturally, I assumed they were talking about schizophrenia.
 Then one parent mentioned bipolar, then another, then another.

 Bipolar?
-For the most part, even those facing severe challenges manage to settle into some kind of quasi-life.
+For the most part, even those facing severe challenges with this condition manage to settle into some kind of quasi-life.
 Yes, all hell may occasionally break loose, but the emphasis is on occasional.
 What I was hearing was different, way different.

 You guessed it.
 It wasn't "just bipolar" I was hearing about.
 Thanks to drug and alcohol abuse in the equation, life's degree of difficulty for all parties concerned went from "challenging" to "just about impossible."
-The stories that night jibed with other accounts I had heard over the years from parents and loved ones, plus no end of conversations I have had with individuals experiencing the condition.
+The stories that night jibed with other accounts I had heard over the years from parents and loved ones, plus no end of conversations I have had with individuals experiencing both a mood and alcohol or substance use disorder.

 How bad is it?
 Recall, at first I thought these parents were talking about schizophrenia.
 That's how bad it is.